Quality Cabinets Are the Crux of Every Hard-Working Kitchen

-The man culprits aren’t always the obvious ones.
+The main culprits aren’t always the obvious ones.
 The sink and stove are the perceived main sources of heat and moisture in the kitchen, but there are always other factors at play in a complex space like a gourmet kitchen.
 As a general rule, if you’re uncomfortably warm or wet, chances are your cabinets are feeling it too.
-A wood-friendly environment is key to maintaining control of the damage done to your dream kitchen cabinets.
+A wood-friendly environment is the key to maintaining control of the damage done to your dream kitchen cabinets.

 Steam & Heat

 Steam is a powerful damaging source of both heat and water.
 This hybrid of nature is the result of extremely hot water having its chemical makeup altered until it changes form.
-Steam can burn, warp, discolour, and even melt cabinetry if it’s not properly managed.
+Steam can burn, warp, discolour, and even melt lesser quality cabinetry if it’s not properly managed.

 Heat from stove tops can contribute to cabinets drying out and cracking prematurely, causing warpage, shrinking, and even splintering.
 Cabinets installed overtop of gourmet and industrial strength stovetops and cooktops are often at risk of damage due to dry conditions.